- SAP recently had major layoffs in its HANA group.

 Tips for Job Seekers on HANA

 For years HANA was a hot skill to get on one’s resume.
 Despite this, there were never that many people working in HANA.
 So there was always more conversation around HANA, and setting up POCs that true HANA implementation work.
-HANA is in a way a dream for consultants because it is the highest overhead database that we track, which means that the consultants that are placed will tend to stay on projects longer.
+HANA is, in a way, a dream for consultants because it is the highest overhead database that we track, which means that the consultants that are placed will tend to stay on projects longer.
 However, HANA stopped growing around 2016, so the projected growth never occurred.
-Because HANA is not effective as anything but as an analytics database, resources that choose to focus on HANA should focus on HANA for BW.
+Because HANA is not as capable as anything, but as an analytics database, resources that choose to focus on HANA should focus on HANA for BW.

 Because of HANA’s technological limitations, HANA will have a hard time growing out of this area.
 Many companies that had plans to extend HANA from BW halted those plans as they learned more about HANA.